Shear viscosity of a binary mixture for a relativistic fluid at high temperature: Shear viscosity in Green-Kubo

 where $N_{\mathcal{T}_{\text{max}}}=\mathcal{T}_{\text{max}}/\Delta t$ ($\Delta t$ is kept fixed for both \eqref{4.1_discretized} and \eqref{eq:pi_pi_time_correlator_discretized}).
 In order to have a good accuracy, $\mathcal{T}_{\text{max}}$ has to be chosen significantly larger than $T_{\text{max}}$.
 In particular, for each event we fix $\mathcal{T}_{\text{max}}/T_{\text{max}}=10$.
 The specific values of each quantity, however, have been fixed in order to ensure convergence of the result \eqref{4.1_discretized}.
 More details on the numerical implementation of the relativistic Boltzmann transport equation and of the Green-Kubo method can be found in \cite{Plumari:2012ep}.\\

 For illustrative purposes, in Figure \ref{average_correlator_qpm_T_0.5} we show (in cyan) the result of 45 different calculations for the time behavior of $\langle \pi^{xy}(t) \pi^{xy}(0)\rangle $ at a temperature of $T=0.5$ GeV in the \textit{QPM, anisotropic} case (check Appendices \ref{Appendix B} and \ref{Appendix E} for details).
-Together with the results for each event, which carry a significant amount of fluctuations, we show their ensemble average (dark blue), which highlights the typical exponential decay of such correlator.\footnote{The shear viscosity can also be obtained, as in \cite{Plumari:2012ep}, by assuming an exponential decay for the correlator, and then by linking the proper $\tau$ of such decay to $\eta$ using the Green-Kubo formula \eqref{4.1}.} Let us report the parameters we will use in Section \ref{Results for etaovers} in the Green-Kubo simulation.
+Together with the results for each event, which carry a significant amount of fluctuations, we show their ensemble average (dark blue), which highlights the typical exponential decay of such correlator.\footnote{The shear viscosity can also be obtained, as in \cite{Plumari:2012ep}, by assuming an exponential decay for the correlator, and then by linking the proper $\tau$ of such decay to $\eta$ using the Green-Kubo formula \eqref{4.1}.} Notice that the negative values of the correlators are only a matter of numerical fluctuations.
+Indeed, they basically disappear in the averaged correlator and would be suppressed by further increasing the number of test particles.

+Let us report the parameters we will use in Section \ref{Results for etaovers} in the Green-Kubo simulation.
 For each value of the temperature, the Green-Kubo values for $\eta$ have been obtained as an average over 45 numerical events.
 Each event would run with a total number of test particles of about $1.5 \cdot 10^6$.
 The value of the grid parameter used in this work is $\Delta x=\Delta y=\Delta z=0.4 $ fm, with a total box volume of $V=(5.2$ fm)$^3$.
 The timestep has been fixed as $\Delta t=0.0625$ fm/c, whereas the total time $T_{\text{max}}$ has been varied for each value of the temperature: indeed, $T_{\text{max}}$ has to be fixed large enough so that the exponential behavior of each correlator is appropriately dumped, but not too large in order to exclude the noise which arises from the statistical fluctuations of each event (those fluctuations have a major impact when the correlator approaches its vanishing value at late times).
 Since the timescales of such behaviors change from one temperature value to the other, this required varying $T_{\text{max}}$.